cocosz/ShareIt/README.md

 # ShareIt

- An blockchain based micro-money lending platform which uses Celo and Flutter.
+ An blockchain based micro-money lending platform which uses Celo and Javascript using Django on the backend.

 # Instructions